 - Hold your baby skin-to-skin.
 Skin-to-skin contact, often referred to as "kangaroo care” will help you and your baby get reacquainted and will also stimulate your body to release prolactin, the milk-producing hormone.

 - Tune into your baby’s hunger cues.
 If you’re unable to hold your baby skin-to-skin, at least keep him nearby so you can watch for and respond to his early signs of hunger.
-You may want to use a safe form of co-sleeping (learn more here) as well, to take advantage of higher nighttime prolactin levels.
+You may want to use a safe form of co-sleeping as well, to take advantage of higher nighttime prolactin levels.

 - Offer your breast often.
 Don’t wait until your baby cries (a late sign of hunger) to feed him.
 Crying can make it difficult for your baby to latch on and feed effectively.
 Your baby is more likely to be willing to breastfeeding if he is in a light sleep, slightly drowsy, or just barely awake.
 It may also help to massage your breast before you try to breastfeed, since this stimulates let-down and increases milk production.

 - Give your baby’s instincts a chance to show.
 Place your baby skin-to-skin on your abdomen just below your breasts.
 As long as his reflexes are intact, there is a good chance he will slowly make his way to your breast and latch on.
 You may find a reclining position helpful.

 - Take a bath with your baby.
 Many babies who have trouble latching on to the breast do better in a warm water bath.
 It can be soothing and relaxing for both mother and baby.
 After one or two in-water attachments, your baby may be ready for feeding on “dry land.”
-Of course, you will want to pay attention to the amount of water you use, and avoid bathing with your baby if you are at all sleepy.
+Of course, you will want to pay attention to the amount of water you use, and never bath with your baby if you're at all sleepy.

 - Stay positive.
 Depending on your baby’s age, personality, and experience with artificial nipples, it may take a number of tries before he warms up to this “new” way of feeding.